KostelidisDev/OptiArm2DOF/README.md

 [MIT License](./LICENSE)

 # Disclaimer
-This project was conducted as part of the course Ρ202: Mechanical Intelligence in the M.Sc. program in Robotics, offered by the
-Department of Computer, Informatics and Telecommunications Engineering at the International Hellenic University.
+This project was conducted as part of the course Ρ202: Machine Intelligence in the M.Sc. program in Robotics, offered by the Department of Computer, Informatics and Telecommunications Engineering at the International Hellenic University.